0cjs/sedoc/win/unixy.md

 * Use `cygpath` to convert between MinGW Bash paths and Windows paths.
 * The MinGW programs can be run from CMD/PowerShell even if not in path by finding the full path to them: `cygpath -w /mingw64/bin`.
+* MSYS programs will do POSIX-to-Windows path conversion for command-line parameters, e.g., `/c/foo/bar` to `C:\foo\bar`.
+To disable this for a parameter (e.g., when it's being sent to another host) start the path with a double slash: `//c/foo/bar` or set `MSYS_NO_PATHCONV=1`.